 Regular and Reserve Navy and Marine Corps service members compete for 170 appointments.
 Apply via your Commanding Officer in accordance with OPNAVINST 1420.1 or MARINE CORPS ORDER 1530.11(series); commanding officer's endorsement must accompany application.
 To receive a SECNAV nomination, a candidate must possess a combined SAT score (verbal and math) of 1050, or ACT equivalent combined score of 46 (English and math).
 Be advised these scores are minimums and are lower than the competitive levels for entrance into the Naval Academy, but will place a candidate in contention for NAPS based on the whole person concept.
 The Naval Academy Preparatory School (NAPS) provides an excellent means to get back into the school environment for service members that have been out of the classroom.

-Teacher recommendations are not required for applicants who have been out of school for more than 1 year, instead, recommendations are required from two commissioned officers.
+Teacher recommendations are not required for enlisted applicants who have been out of school for more than 1 year, instead, recommendations are required from two officers in the applicant's direct chain of command.
 In addition to the Secretary of the Navy nomination, applicants are encouraged to apply for congressional nominations.